rizsotto/Bear/README.md

 For more, read the man pages or [wiki][WIKI] of the project, which talks about limitations, known issues and platform specific usage.

+#### Example

+Suppose you have a `Makefile` and compile your project with the following bash
+command:

+    make

+Then you'd just need to invoke bear as follows:

+    bear -- make

 Problem reports
 ---------------